The Portland selection of bottle shops is growing every year! Here is a guide

 - Mon – Thur 12pm – 10pm, Fri – Sat 12pm – 11:15pm, Sun 12pm – 9pm.

 The west side’s answer to a serious lack of bottle shops.
 This hulking, chilly, non-local, non-organic grocery store in Multnomah Village houses somewhere between 800 and 1200 bottled beers in the back of the store.
 That’s a lot of beer—the sight is awe-inspiring.
-The customers usually seem excited to be there, despite empty boxes on the floor, puddles of water by the cooler and static/classic rock blaring.
+The customers usually seem excited to be there, and the deli area is just completing a renovation/expansion.
 Walking down an aisle of imported beer from Japan, Norway and Denmark, stuff you won’t find anywhere else in Portland on such a large-scale, and end up at a case of Totino’s frozen pizzas.
 The staff can be excited to talk about beer once you convince them you can hold up your end of the conversation, and their recommendations shelf is worth perusing.
 Otherwise the rows can be daunting.
 You’ll also find over 400 wines available.
+Don’t miss the cooler in the very back of the store.
 Regular wine and beer tastings.
 See the website for details.